2017 NFL Draft: Fantasy football recap of Round 1

 2) QB Mitchell Trubisky, Chicago Bears

 Welp … Few prognosticators saw that coming.
 The Bears signed quarterback Mike Glennon to a three-year, $45 million deal earlier in the offseason.
-The contract gives an out after the first year and provides Chicago with a reason to give Glennon a legit shot while Trubisky learns.
+The contract gives an out after the first year and provides Chicago with a reason to give Glennon a shot while Trubisky learns.
 The rookie has only 13 career collegiate starts under this belt, and such a route could create trade value for Glennon.

 Trubisky has no draft value in single-year formats.
 Given his inexperience, we’re looking at 2019 before he is legitimately a starting fantasy consideration.
 He is accurate and has good footwork.
 It will come down to learning the system and having enough talent around him.